OpenNews/opennews-website/what/community/hubs/index.md

 Jared Tarbell
 )</p>
 <h2>{{ page.title }}</h2>
 <p class="bodybig">Journalists love a good conference, but our quandries don't always wait till the next big event.
-Luckily, there are online hubs that are active throughout the day where community members support each other with strategizing, problem solving, and ample GIFs. </p>
+Luckily, there are active online hubs where community members support each other with strategizing, problem solving, and ample GIFs. </p>

 ### Slacks and email, oh my